SBU-Sports-Metrics/Project-Workflow/README.md

 **Sid and Jaison** it would be great if you both could individually map the assignment pdf to the rubric and list simple steps and deliverables for the project.

+**Initial discovery** by looking at the datasets early as Paul and Sid are doing will help identify initial metrics etc that we can make a note of any discuss in the team meeting

+## Basics

 As this is a collaborative project on Github, a great way to manage and deliver this project is by

 - Formalizing individual **roles** and **work scope**